 This qualification reflects the role of highly skilled senior operators who use a broad range of hospitality skills combined with managerial skills and sound knowledge of the industry to coordinate hospitality operations.
 They operate independently, have responsibility for others and make various operational business decisions.

-This qualification provides a pathway to work in any hospitality industry sector as a departmental or small business manager.
+This qualification provides a pathway to work as a departmental or small business manager in any hospitality industry sector.
 The diversity of employers includes restaurants, hotels, motels, catering operations, clubs, pubs, cafés, and coffee shops.
-This qualification allows for multiskilling and for specialisation in accommodation services, cookery, food and beverage and gaming.
+This qualification allows for multiskilling and specialisation in accommodation services, cookery, food and beverage and gaming.

 International students applying either off-shore or on-shore will require: